Solved! Why Is My Dishwasher Not Getting Water?

 A broken drain solenoid affects drain valve functioning.

 A dishwasher drain valve is controlled by a drain solenoid.
 If this solenoid is faulty, it will not allow the drain valve to function, and it may be the issue with the dishwasher not getting water.
-Check the drain valve and test the solenoid to be sure it is in working condition.
-If the solenoid is bad, have it replaced with a new OEM (original equipment manufacturer) part.
+Homeowners can check the drain valve and test the solenoid to be sure it is in working condition.
+If the solenoid is bad, they’ll want to have it replaced with a new OEM (original equipment manufacturer) part.

 A damaged water supply line may be the culprit

-Check the water supply and have a look at the water inlet hose under the sink to make sure it’s connected properly without any kinks.
-Make sure the tap on the hose is in the open position—if you’re not sure which position is open and which is closed, turn it and run the dishwasher to see if the problem is resolved.
+To see if this could be the issue, homeowners can check the water supply and have a look at the water inlet hose under the sink to make sure it’s connected properly without any kinks.
+They’ll want to make sure the tap on the hose is in the open position—if they’re not sure which position is open and which is closed, they can turn it and run the dishwasher to see if the problem is resolved.
+If not, it may be time for the homeowner to hire one of the best appliance repair services to see why their dishwasher is not filling with water.